chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 We calculate the autocovarince of the Z-position with increasing lag-time and perform a least-squares-fit to the log of the resulting decay curve to obtain tau(Z).
 This process is repeated over separate slices of the full trajectory to obtain an average tau(Z) value per window.

-If you ran 06_Prod.in for the full 30ns, with istep1=1, then the final output distance file will have 15000000 entries (i.e. a Z-position for every 0.002 ps step).
+If you ran 06_Prod.in for 5ns, with istep1=10, then the final output distance file will have 250000 entries (i.e. a Z-position for every 0.02 ps).

 We use a 1 ns window for the fit, with 1 ns lag.
-This corresponds to 500000 samples of the Z-position per fit.
-The script auto_covar.py loads in a prod_dist.dat file, takes the window sample size (500000) and time-step between samples (0.002 ps) plus the option to skip every nth sample.
+This corresponds to 50000 samples of the Z-position per fit.
+The script auto_covar.py loads in a prod_dist.dat file, takes the window sample size (50000) and time-step between samples (0.02 ps) plus the option to skip every nth sample.
 With the -v option you can chose to write out the autocovariance curves (0 off / 1 on).
 The script then calculates the autocovariance curve per 1 ns window (using 1 ns lag), fits the log of the autocovariance to obtain tau(Z) which is then coverted to the D(Z) value with the above formula.
 The average D(Z) over all fits is reported (cm^2/s).

-Since we have 30 ns of data with 1 ns window, there are a total of 29 fits.
+Since we have 5 ns of data with 1 ns window, there are a total of 4 fits.
 You can view each autocovariance curve using the -v 1 option to print these out.
 An example plot is shown below for the z=32 A window.
->./auto_covar.py -i prod_dist.dat -w 500000 -t 0.002 -skip 0 -v 1
+>./auto_covar.py -i prod_dist.dat -w 50000 -t 0.02 -skip 0 -v 1
 >xmgrace corr.0.dat

 ![Alt text](/figures/autocov_32.0.png?raw=true "Autocovariance plot")

-*... you may want to kill the auto_covar.py script with CTRL+C as it is very slow when using all samples.*

-If you try auto_covar.py using -skip 0 you will notice it is extremely slow.
-In reality we only need every 10-100 samples.
-Try using every 10 or every 100 yourself and compare results:
+If you try auto_covar.py using -skip 0 you will notice it is quite slow (and will get slower the longer the window simulation time is).
+In reality we only need every 10 or so samples.
+Try using every 10 yourself and compare results:
->./auto_covar.py -i prod_dist.dat -w 500000 -t 0.002 -skip 100 -v 0
+>./auto_covar.py -i prod_dist.dat -w 50000 -t 0.02 -skip 10 -v 0

 To obtain diffusion values for every window, you can use the script get_diffusion.sh.
 Again, you may need to correct the file paths.
 >./get_diffusion > all_diffusion_values.out